Pinous-Heberg/proxmox-win-cloudinit/README.md

 # proxmox-win-cloudinit
+## ⚠️This project doesn't belong to me.
+The github repository is just a fork of [Gecko-IT](https://git.geco-it.net/GECO-IT-PUBLIC/Geco-Cloudbase-Init) which is at the origin of this project but which doesn't keep it up to date anymore, that's why I decided to keep it up to date with proxmox v8 which has just been released.
 This is an implementation of Cloudbase-Init to Windows virtual machines running in a Proxmox Node in order to use cloud-init with those vms.

 What can you do with this implementation?